-Students should register for the highest award they wish to exit with in the first instance.
-If a candidate successfully completes requirements for a lower stage (e.g. after the PG Certificate stage or after the Diploma stage) and wishes to exit they may leave with that qualification.
-Students who originally enrol in the PG Certificate or Diploma programme may also continue on to the next relevant stage without a break and can transfer their registration accordingly provided they have met the requirements of the earlier stage.
+Students should register for the Diploma.
+If you successfully complete requirements for the PG Certificate stage and wish to exit you may leave with that qualification.
+If you wish you may also continue on to the next relevant stage without a break and can transfer your registration accordingly provided you have met the requirements of the earlier stage.
+There are implications to fees should you exit with the PG Certificate or continue to the MEd stage.

 Progression from the PG Certificate to the PG Diploma or PG Diploma to the MEd can be provisionally approved subject to good academic progress.
 Successful completion of the PG Certificate, Diploma and MEd stages is confirmed at the Exam Board meeting in September.
-The pass mark for the PG Certificate and Diploma will be carried forward and the credits will accumulate towards the M.Ed.
+The pass mark for the PG Certificate and Diploma will be carried forward and the credits will accumulate towards the MEd.
 Should students subsequently fail to achieve the requirements for the next stage they can be awarded the lower award.
-Credits gained on the PG Certificate or PG Diploma can be used toward registration to the next stage, the October immediately following the September Exam Board or students can return to the programme at a later date (normally annually in October) provided that they complete the Master's programme in no more than five years after initial registration for the Postgraduate Certificate.
+Credits gained on the PG Certificate or PG Diploma can be used toward registration to the next stage, the October immediately following the September Exam Board or students can return to the programme at a later date (normally annually in October) provided that they complete the Master's programme in no more than five years after initial registration for the Postgraduate Diploma